aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/network-identity-fullnode.md

 See [Ports and port settings](/nodes/ait/node-requirements#networking-requirements) for an explanation of port settings and how they are used.
 :::

-Once you start your FullNode with a static identity you can allow others to connect to devnet through your node.
+Once you start your FullNode with a static identity you can allow others to connect to Aptos network through your node.

 :::note